-Ocean Beach is one of the gems of the San Francisco landscape, but faces significant challenges.
+Ocean Beach, one of the gems of the San Francisco landscape, faces significant challenges.
 For the past two years, SPUR has led an extensive interagency and public process to develop the Ocean Beach Master Plan, a comprehensive vision to address sea level rise, protect infrastructure, restore coastal ecosystems and improve public access.

 The Ocean Beach Master Plan and Implementation Studies are made possible by the State Coastal Conservancy, the San Francisco Public Utilities Commission and the National Park Service.